Jed Patrick Mabilog

-Jed Patrick Escalante Mabilog (born September 20, 1965) is a Filipino politician who previously served as the Mayor of Iloilo City from 2010 to 2017.
-He also previously served as vice mayor from 2007 to 2010.
+Jed Patrick Escalante Mabilog (born September 20, 1965) is a Filipino politician serving as an Undersecretary of the Department of the Interior and Local Government (DILG) since May 2026.
+He served as the Mayor of Iloilo City from 2010 to 2017.
+Mabilog also previously served as vice mayor from 2007 to 2010 and as a member of the city council from 2004 to 2007.

 In August 2017, Mabilog left the office of mayor and went into self-imposed exile due to threats to his life arising from accusations of being a drug protector during the Duterte administration.
 In September 2024, he returned to the Philippines and worked to clear his name.
 He was granted executive clemency by President Bongbong Marcos in January 2025.

 Early life and education

 Mabilog was born on September 20, 1965, and is the fifth of ten children of Jose Chavez Mabilog, a banker, and Melchorita Conlu Locsin Escalante, a former barangay captain of Barangay Tap-oc in Molo, Iloilo City.
 He attended Assumption Iloilo for elementary school and the University of the Philippines High School Iloilo (UPHSI) for high school.
 In 1986, he graduated from West Visayas State University (WVSU) with a Bachelor of Science degree, majoring in Biological Sciences.
 He subsequently enrolled in the same university to study medicine but left after three years.
 He later attended Ateneo de Manila University, where he earned a Master of Public Administration degree, and pursued a Master in Urban and Regional Planning at the University of the Philippines Visayas, as well as a Doctor of Management degree at the University of the Visayas.